ElinaBoman/rootme/README.md

 ## Root| Me
 ![amIresponsive](/media/readme/am-i-responsive.png)
 ### Introduction
 Root me is an e-commerce store selling plants, cuttings and other plant associated things.
-The initial idea for Root me was to be selling cuttings instead of a allreday planted plants.
-This would allow customers to buy plants at a lower cost, but most importantly grow thir own plants.
+The initial idea for Root me was to be selling cuttings instead of a alreday planted plants.
+This would allow customers to buy plants at a lower cost, but most importantly grow their own plants.
 This projects has been developed as a project for Code Institute's full stack software development course.
 In this project I am using HTML, CSS, JavaScript, Django, Bootstrap and Python.
 This project was planned with a agile development method.

-The targeted audience are people who wants to grow their own plants, but also for finding the perfect gift among plant lovers.
+The targeted audience are people who want to grow their own plants, but also for finding the perfect gift among plant lovers.

 ## Table of Contents